TheOdinProject/curriculum/html_css/best_practices.md

 This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something.

 * Put a box around every div on the page with [this Chrome extension](https://chrome.google.com/webstore/detail/pesticide-for-chrome-with/neonnmencpneifkhlmhmfhfiklgjmloi) by Bradley Flood, or [this Firefox extension](https://addons.mozilla.org/en-US/firefox/addon/pesticide-for-firefox/) by Daniel Oshiro.
 It can help you deconstruct an existing page or debug your own layouts.
-* (A lightweight way to mimic above extension) If you don't want to install yet another extension, then you can add this simple line in any website using **devtools -> styles** or add it inside your own project.
+* (A lightweight way to mimic above extension) If you don't want to install yet another extension, then you can add this simple line in any website using **devtools -> styles** or add it inside your own project's CSS file.
 `* {
     outline: 2px solid red !important;
 }`